| Dim | Name | Owner | What it measures |

 | R | Reach | Platform data | % of total active users affected by this task |

-| I | Impact | MED-EL | Per-user effect — how much does this move the needle for each affected user? |
+| I | Impact | MED-EL (Lex) | How much does this task contribute to the project's goals? |

 | C | Confidence | Coopers PM (Gabriela) | How well-understood is this task?
 Can Coopers commit to it? |

-| E | Effort | Coopers dev (Fabiano) | Development cost |
+| E | Effort | Coopers PO (Fabiano) | Development cost |

-| — | Dependency | Coopers dev (Fabiano) | Does this task block or is it blocked by another? |
+| — | Dependency | Coopers PO (Fabiano) | Does this task block or is it blocked by another? |

 | — | MoSCoW | Joint — sprint planning | Release scope label — override for non-negotiable items |